-Information regarding the needs and benefits of investing in Utah's multi-modal transportation system, as well as WFRC's vision, plans, programs, activities, and events, will be disseminated via email newsletters, approximately monthly.
+Information regarding the needs and benefits of investing in Utah's multi-modal transportation system, as well as WFRC's vision, plans, programs, activities, and events, will be disseminated via email newsletters monthly.
+Additionally, WFRC will maintain and continue to expand the list of individuals and organizations who are interested in transportation issues.

-Content for and distribution of WFRC's email public outreach will be managed by its email public outreach administrator and/or communications consultant.
+Content for and distribution of WFRC's email public outreach will be managed by WFRC's communication staff.
 In an effort to monitor performance of its email campaigns, WFRC will track and compare its average open rate to the industry average open rate.
-Reports may be available upon request.